zedshaw/learn-painting-the-hard-way/oils/README.md

 Dedication
 ----------

 The color section of this course is dedicated to Dennis Perrin and Arthur Stern.
-Arthur's book "How To See Color and Paint It" was the first book that taught me painting with oil paint using a palette knife which fit the model of my programming books.
-I definitely borrow ideas from Arthur in my own course.
+Arthur's book *"How To See Color and Paint It"* was the first book that taught me painting with oil paint using a palette knife.
+His book was the only book that approached the subject in the same way as my programming books.
+I definitely borrow ideas from Arthur in this course.

 Dennis Perrin was the first teacher I met who taught a simplified, logical, wet-in-wet style of painting that produced great results but wasn't a huge waste of time.
 I learned so much from Dennis about what I feel is the soul of oil paint.
 Dennis is also the master of the gray, who showed me how you can take a simplified palette and produce beautiful art from simplified gray beginnings.

 Color Painting with Oils
 ------------------------